+The Site at 96 Woodberry Road, Millers Forest, NSW requires a flood assessment to accompany the DA for the proposed mound, being located within the Hunter River floodplain.
 The flood impact assessment has included use of a TUFLOW hydraulic model to simulate design flood conditions at the Site, whilst maintaining a reasonable consistency with the results of the previous studies.
+A cumulative development assessment has also been undertaken, as per other similar assessments for Maitland City Council.

 The flood assessment has determined that the proposed mound is compatible with the existing flood hazard and does not result in adverse off-site flood impacts.

-Further, a cumulative development assessment has found that if future mound developments adhere to the recommended constraints, then it is considered that the likely impacts resulting from such development will only be minor The impacts are considered reasonable, particularly given the improved flood resilience that the construction of such mounds affords the local communities, most of which are used for the purposes of livestock refuge and/or shed constructions.
+Further, the cumulative development assessment has found that if future mound developments adhere to the recommended constraints, then it is considered that the likely impacts resulting from such development will only be minor The impacts are considered reasonable, particularly given the improved flood resilience that the construction of such mounds affords the local communities, most of which are used for the purposes of livestock refuge and/or shed constructions.
 The recommended criteria for sustainable mound development are:

-- each Lot can accommodate a single mound development (or combination of multiple smaller mounds) totalling up to 10% of the Lot area, capped at a maximum of 1.3 ha per Lot - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.4 at the 1% AEP event and - mounds should be located where the average 1% AEP VxD within the proposed mound footprint does not exceed that of the overall average of the available area within the Lot.
+- each Lot can accommodate a single mound development (or combination of multiple smaller mounds) totalling up to 10% of the Lot area, capped at a maximum of 1.3 ha per Lot - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.4 at the 1% AEP event for Lots downstream of Green Rocks and - mound footprints should not encroach upon the areas with a modelled VxD of greater than 1.8 at the 1% AEP event for Lots upstream of Green Rocks and - mounds should be located where the average 1% AEP VxD within the proposed mound footprint does not exceed that of the overall average of the available area within the Lot.